 Hear these two world-class artists together, only at the ITF!

-On Thursday night, our Concert of Concertos will feature Gordon Wolfe and Vanessa Fralick of the Toronto Symphony, and Kenneth Thompkins, Principal Trombonist of the Detroit Symphony.
+On Thursday night, our Concert of Concertos will feature Gordon Wolfe and Vanessa Fralick of the Toronto Symphony, Kenneth Thompkins, Principal Trombonist of the Detroit Symphony, Jörgen van Rijen of the Amsterdam Royal Concertgebouw, and international soloist, Peter Steiner.

 A native of Severna Park, Maryland, Kenneth Thompkins has served as Principal Trombonist of the Detroit Symphony since 1997, when he was appointed to that position by Neeme Järvi.
 Thompkins’ recent solo release (listen on his website here), Sonatas, Songs, and Spirituals, has been hailed as “inspiring” (Dr. Irv Wagner), “gorgeous,” (James Nova), and “creative” (Weston Sprott).